 CutPRO® Cut Resistant Clothing For Sheet Metal Workers

 Made from the world’s most reliable, fully certified and thoroughly field-tested cut resistant fabric Cut-Tex® PRO, it is taking PPE to a whole new level.
+With a 6-month workmanship guarantee, our breathable, comfortable, and ultra dependable clothing will stand up to the challenge.

 It is a well-known fact that some of the most common and preventable injuries are cuts and lacerations.
 Although statistical data this may well differ from study to study, cuts often rank as the second most frequent workplace injury.
 Approximately 30 percent of all workplace injuries involve cuts or laceration, which can lead to infected wounds, dermatitis and amputations.